bruceravel/synchrotron_pop_up_book/blphotos/README.md

 This folder contains mock-ups of beamline photos to be slipped into each of the experiment pouches.
 The idea is that the photo will help contextualize the papercraft hutch instruments.
+See Issue #40

 Each photo will be printed two-sided, with the photo on the recto and an annotated thumbnail on the verso.
 Each photo is intended to be